Workshops

 Who: Anyone identifying as a Woman

-Where: Yoga Landing (Downtown Location) (click here for Map)
+Where: Yoga Landing (Downtown Location) - See Map

-We meet from February 18 through July 15 on the 1st and 3rd Wednesdays for 90 minutes.
+• We meet for 6 months from May 6th through October 21st on 1st and 3rd Wednesdays for 90 minutes.
 In our time together, we use open conversation, body-based practices, and simple creative exercises to help you better understand yourself and what you’re going through.

 This is not a space to fix yourself or rush toward answers.
 It’s a place to slow down, practice being present, and allow parts of you that may have been quiet, unsure, or hidden to gently come forward.
 Through reflection, embodied practices, creativity, and shared witnessing, you’ll have the chance to learn from others while staying rooted in your own pace and truth.